-Now, with travel surging, rental agencies are finding themselves with far fewer cars available to rent.
+Now, with rental agencies are finding themselves with far fewer cars available to rent.
 (To make matters worse, the current semiconductor chip shortage means it’s taking longer for agencies to find new cars to replenish their fleets.)
-That shortage means higher rental prices this summer.
+That shortage means higher rental prices, particularly in busy spots.

 Hope’s not all lost, though.